colmoneill/drafts/project-draft.md

 Introduction
 ------------

 I am observing how interfaces seem to be deliberately trying to keep us away from the mechanic, and the processes happening under the hood of our computers.
 With this project I hope to be able to find and explain the line between understanding software and using software, and the dependencies that these two items interchange.
+What is it about the language of the software vendor that breaks so far away from the language of the user?
+Is it deliberate that any time I use a help / search menu in software I feel like I'm being talked down to?
+How is it that tipycally non-computer-comfortable people have developed such a great relationship with touch screens?
+Is user friendliness simply a marketing plan to dis-educate users away from common standard computing processes and into a semi comfortable way of working with tools designed to work in closed echosystems?

 What are you working on now?
 ----------------------------